EENI Global Business School.

 International Paper Co.

 International Paper was formed in 1898 and, with Union Camp (1999) and Champion International (2000); it is the largest company of paper and forest products in the World.
-The administration world is placed in the United States, in Stamford, CT.
+The administration world is placed in the U.S., in Stamford, CT.
 The company has operations in fifty countries in the American continents, Europe, and Asia, and exports to 130 countries.

 GERDAU

-Gerdau Group occupies the position of the largest long steel manufacturer in the Americas, with steel plants distributed in Brazil, Argentina, Canada, Chile, the United States, and Uruguay.
+Gerdau Group occupies the position of the largest long steel manufacturer in the Americas, with steel plants distributed in Brazil, Argentina, Canada, Chile, the U.S., and Uruguay.
 Today, reaches a total installed capacity of 14.4 million tones of steel a year.
 Gerdau Group keeps a presence in the international market exporting high products and special common to all continents.
 For Gerdau Group, is an international, world-class, not just be present in a wide geography.

 NATURA.